fthomas/refined/README.md

-* A function `refine` and a macro `refineLit` that take a predicate `P` and some value of type `T`, validate this value with a `Predicate[P, T]` and returns the value with type `T @@ P` if validation was successful or an error otherwise.
+* A function `refine` and a macro `refineLit` that take a predicate `P` and some value of type `T`, validate this value with a `Predicate[P, T]` and return the value with type `T @@ P` if validation was successful or an error otherwise.
 The return type of `refine` is `Either[String, T @@ P]` while the `refineLit` returns a `T @@ P` or compilation fails.
 Since `refineLit` is a macro it only works with literal values.